GeminiLight/awesome-ai-llm4education/data/header.md

-# Awesome Data-driven NFT Papers
+# Awesome Artificial Intelligence and Large Language Model for Education

 We collect papers related to **artificial intelligence (AI) and large language model (LLM) for education** from top conferences, journals, and specialized domain-specific conferences.
 We then categorize them according to their specific tasks for better organization.